alexandrumos/SimpleLoginSecure/README.markdown

 _SimpleLogin-Secure was written by Alex Dunae._
 _SimpleLogin-Secure for Code Igniter is a modified version of Anthony Graddy’s Simplelogin library._
 _SimpleLogin-Secure version 2 is by Stéphane Bourzeix from Alex Dunae's code._
+_SimpleLogin-Secure was updated by Alexandru Mos to update the user's password._

 * ChangeLog:
   * Upgraded to use the PHPASS version 0.3
   * Changed the "getwhere()" calls to "get_where()" for Code Igniter 2.0 compatibility.
+  * Added "update()" method change the user password

 In Anthony’s words: